criesbeck/cs325-js/README.md

 ```

 Reload **test.html**.
 The report should show that all tests for **sumOfSquares** pass.
 To see what those tests were, click on the **sumOfSquares** label in the report.

+For more on using the QUnit test interface, see [this tutorial](https://code.tutsplus.com/tutorials/how-to-test-your-javascript-code-with-qunit--net-9077).

 ## Built With